Larshoifodt/SpendReport/README.md

 - when contract values and periods are exceeded
 - which exceptions are **legitimate** and documented, and which need follow-up

-The solution is built for environments **without** a fully integrated procurement suite, using SharePoint/Teams, Power BI, DAX, Power Query and Power Apps to bridge the gap.
+The solution is built for environments without a fully integrated procurement suite — where organizations often rely on separate systems, such as an ERP for financial processing and a contract-management platform (KAV/CLM) for agreement lifecycle tracking.
+While these systems can be integrated, doing so typically requires high-priced enterprise modules and infrastructure that most universities and public-sector institutions do not have access to.
+By combining SharePoint/Teams, Power BI, Power Query, DAX, and Power Apps, this solution bridges that gap in a practical and affordable way.

 ---